fuzzylabs/voice-recognition/README.md

 There are flags for specifying specific training hyperparameters, for example:
 `python run.py --epochs 2 --batch_size 5 --optimizer adadelta --loss mean_absolute_error`

+There is also an `--importing` flag which takes 4 possible options:
+* dvc - which runs the dvc_cli option, this is the default if the flag is not specified
+* dvc_cli - Imports the data by running the correct dvc commands to pull the required training data then fetch it
+* dvc_library - Imports the files using the dvc python library
+* feast - which uses the [Feast feature store](#Feast_feature_store) to fetch the required training data

 You also get a REST API which takes a spectrogram numpy array.
 [httprequest.py](../httprequest.py) is an example request, which encodes an audio file and classifies it using the API.
 The MLFlow REST API is closed by running `python run.py --stop-service`.